-The amounts of US\$116,000 and US\$846,000 as of December 31, 2008 and 2007 respectively, due to Crown relate to interest payable to Crown on the outstanding loan balances and were repayable on demand.
+The amounts of US116,000 and US846,000 as of December 31, 2008 and 2007 respectively, due to Crown relate to interest payable to Crown on the outstanding loan balances and were repayable on demand.

 - (d) Melco contributed its interest in Melco Crown (COD) Developments to us pursuant to a shareholders agreement.
 Pursuant to an agreement signed on May 11, 2005, a subsidiary of Melco acquired from Great Respect Limited the remaining 49.2% interest in the City of Dreams project for US\$150.6 million and contributed it to MPEL (Greater China), subject to certain conditions precedent.
 The acquisition was completed on September 5, 2005 and US\$48.1 million out of US\$150.6 million was financed by a loan from Melco and PBL.
 The price paid to acquire the additional interest was previously classified as other assets.
 Since the construction work for the City of Dreams project commenced in April 2006, the amount was reclassified to the land use right as of that date. - (e) On April 21, 2005, a consent was issued by the Macau government to Melco Crown (COD) Developments pursuant to which the Macau government offered to Melco Crown (COD) Developments the right to be granted a medium term lease of Cotai Land, to construct and develop the City of Dreams project.
 The construction work for the City of Dreams project commenced in April 2006.
 The land use right and related payable to the Macau government of US\$63.4 million has been included in the land use right, accrued expenses and other current liabilities, and land use right payable as of December 31, 2006.
-In October 2007, the Macau government revised the terms of the land use right accrued expenses and other current liabilities, and land use right payable as of December 31, 2006.
-In October 2007, the Macau government revised the terms of the land use right accrued expenses and other current liabilities, and land use right payable as of December 31, 2007.
-In January 2008, we received from the Macau government the final terms of the land use right payable as of December 31, 2007.
-In January 2008, we received from the Macau government the final terms of the land use right payable as of December 31, 2007.
-Statistical title of the government lease in February 2008.
-In August 2008, Melco Crown (COD) Developments obtained the official title of this land use right and the remaining balance of approximately USS67.7 million due in nine half-yearly installments bearing interest at 5% per annum with the first installment payable in February 2009, six months from the date of publication of the land grant in the Macau government gazette.
+In October 2007, the Macau government revised the terms of the land use right of Cotai Land with land use right and related payables increased to US\$105.1 million.
+The revised amount has been included in the land use right, accrued expenses and other current liabilities, and land use right payable as of December 31, 2007.
+In January 2008, we received from the Macau government the final terms of the land lease agreement of US\$105.1 million and paid US\$37.4 million at signing of the government lease in February 2008.
+In August 2008, Melco Crown (COD) Developments obtained the official title of this land use right and the remaining balance of approximately US\$67.7 million due in nine half-yearly installments bearing interest at 5% per annum with the first installment payable in February 2009, six months from the date of publication of the land grant in the Macau government gazette.
 The outstanding balance has been included in the accrued expenses and other current liabilities and land use right payable as of December 31, 2008.
 The expiry date of the lease of the Cotai Land is August 2033 and we amortize the land use right from the commencement date of the construction work to the expiry date.